 How to use Jamaican Black Castor Oil

-I would apply the oil mix to my scalp as well as hair before bed, and wear a plastic cap that is tied in place with a scarf.
+I would apply the oil mix to my scalp as well as my dry damaged hair before bed, and wear a plastic cap that is tied in place with a scarf.
 I would then shampoo my hair the next morning.
 When the weather is still cool, you will notice that the coconut mixture will cause it to solidify.

 Jamaican Black Castor Oil results